Secret document for job hunting/career changes for non-major developers who spent 30 million won

 Do you feel like it might not be the right path for you?

-I believe everyone can do it because I, a non-CS liberal arts major with a GPA in the 2.0 range, did it.
+I believe everyone can do it because I did it, even as a non-CS major from the humanities with a GPA in the 2.0 range.

 If you have skills similar to or better than mine, you will be able to achieve results much faster.